This page describes how perimeter bridges can be used to allow projects and services in different service perimeters to communicate.

 gcloud access-context-manager perimeters create Bridge \ --title="Perimeter Bridge" --perimeter-type=bridge \ --resources=projects/12345,projects/67890

-The perimeter bridge boundary is not directional.
+The perimeter bridge boundary is bidirectional.
 This means copies from DMZ Perimeter to Private Perimeter and from Private Perimeter to DMZ Perimeter are both allowed.
-To provide some directional control, it's best to combine perimeters with Cloud IAM permissions on the service account or identity that is executing the copy operation.
+To provide some directional control, it's best to combine perimeters with IAM permissions on the service account or identity that is executing the copy operation.